SECD Machine

 The semantics for our SECD machine is described using a transition

-relation which maps s e c d -> s' e' c' d'
+relation which maps s e c d -> s' e' c' d'.

 3.3.1.
 S-Expression related Rules

-instructions behave as we would hope and
+The CONS, CDR, CAR instructions behave as we would hope and

 expect: